riandinia/API-Automation-Project/README.md

 ### How to Run This API Automation Testing
-1. Make sure to check the installation of Node.js and npm is correct or verified.
+1. Make sure to check the installations of Node.js and npm are correct or verified.
 2. Project initialization ---> `npm init -y`
 3. Install dependencies with using npm install